umanit/seo-bundle/README.md

 Next, add the twig function `seo_schema_org()` at the bottom of your layout.

 The function will format and display the json schema of the current entity as you defined it.

+In case your schema needs more than the entity to build-up, you can pass a service id to `SchemaOrgBuilder`.
+This service must implement `Umanit\SeoBundle\SchemaOrg\SchemaBuilderInterface` and must be declared `public`.

 ```html
 <script type="application/ld+json">